The Children's Wisconsin Safety Center provides education and resources to families to keep kids and teens of all ages safe from injury.

 Wearing a helmet is the best way to reduce head injuries and death from bicycle crashes and other wheeled sports.

 More than 600 child pedestrian deaths occur each year.
-Teach kids and teens of all ages to use crosswalks, read traffic signals and stay distraction free while on the road.
+Teach kids of all ages to use crosswalks, read traffic signals and stay distraction free while on the road.

 Seasonal and holiday safety

 Wisconsin is known for its beautiful seasons and ways to enjoy them outside throughout the year.
-From picnics and camping in summer to sledding and playing outside in winter and celebrating holidays, learn about the hazards and find ways to enjoy seasonal activities safely.
+Learn about the hazards and find ways to enjoy seasonal activities and holidays safely.